 Have you suffered from a disability that has left you unable to return to work?
 Make sure that you keep your lawyer in the loop about the extent of your injury because many insurance companies will conduct surveillance to ensure that you are truthful in your claim.

-In 2002, I represented a client who was the subject of an investigation by the insurance company that he filed a disability claim with.
-The insurance company's investigation encompassed a Nationwide Databank Search (to screen the name, date of birth, and social security number of my client), an Internet Search (to determine if the claimant has conducted any online activity), Multiple Neighborhood Canvasses (to find neighbors familiar with the subject's activities, if the subject is working or not, etc.), a College Canvass (to determine if the claimant has been involved in any academic institutions, which may contradict his alleged claims), a Hospital Canvass (to determine if the subject has ever been involved in any situation that resulted in a medical visit), and a Worker's Compensation Search (to determine if the claimant has made any claims since his date of loss).
+In 2002, I represented a client who was the subject of an investigation after he filed a disability claim with his insurance company.
+The insurance company's research included a national database search to review our client's personal information, like name, birthdate and social security number.
+An Internet search to determine if the claimant conducted any online activity.
+Multiple neighborhood canvasses to find neighbors familiar with the subject's activities, if our client was working or not, etc. A college canvass to determine if the claimant has been involved in any academic institutions, which may contradict his alleged claims.
+A hospital canvass to determine if the subject has ever been involved in any situation that resulted in a medical visit.
+Finally, a Worker's Compensation Search to determine if the claimant has made any claims since his date of loss.

 It seems dramatically excessive, but these are the lengths that an insurance company will go to in order to try and prove that the claimant is not disabled, and that he is not entitled to compensation.